Sustaining the Positive Lessons COVID-19 Has Taught Our Organizations

 By no means is this an exhaustive list—your own organization has probably reacted in similar ways and also identified other strategies, priorities, and behaviors that need to be addressed.

 And although many efforts began as seat-of-the-pants responses to crises, we hear increasing numbers of leaders and professionals affirming the value those new methods are contributing to their organizations.

 Sustaining and building on lessons learned starts now

+Do we really want to watch positive new ideas and approaches fizzle when the world—and the business environment—shifts again?
+Of course not.
 And that implies work to be done to sustain what we’ve learned so far and drive those insights to newer, higher levels.

 Perhaps the clearest lesson COVID-19 has taught us is that